vedant1101/RepoRag/README.md

 # RepoRAG 🔍
 ### _Ask your codebase anything.
 Get answers in seconds._

 > A full-stack RAG (Retrieval-Augmented Generation) pipeline that lets you semantically search and query any GitHub repository using natural language.
-Powered by vector embeddings, Qdrant, and Llama 3.
+Powered by vector embeddings, Qdrant, and Llama 3.3 70B via Groq.

 <br/>
 ```